-Ventilating manufacturing facilities, whether it’s heavy-duty steel rolling mills or lighter-duty manufacturing plants, is a very specific and essential task.
-Manufacturing processes create byproducts and removal of these byproducts is essential for the safety of staff, quality of raw materials and longevity of the manufacturing equipment.
+Manufacturing processes create byproducts, and the removal of these byproducts is essential for the safety of staff, the quality of raw materials, and the longevity of the manufacturing equipment.

 Many factors should be considered before understanding what ventilation equipment is needed.
 The main factors to consider when ventilating a manufacturing facility include:

-OSHA, EPA and State DEPs are watchdogs, monitoring potential air, water, safety, and noise issues.
-Adhering to published Codes and Regulations is a continuing responsibility.
+OSHA, EPA, and State DEPs are watchdogs, monitoring potential air, water, safety, and noise issues.
+Adhering to published codes and regulations is a continuing responsibility.

 Dust collection systems facilitate the air purification process within a manufacturing structure.
 A dust collector keeps employees and equipment within the manufacturing facility safe.
 This is achieved through controlling indoor air pollution by treating atmospheric discharge from machinery.